storeagles/pdsnd_github/README.md

 ### Files used
 Include the files used
-Bikeshare file added to this project
+Bikeshare file added into this project
+Chicago.csv
+Newyork.csv
+washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.